holmen1/actuarial-pipelines/README.md

 After all services have started up, the web UI will be available at: http://localhost:8080.
 The default account has the username airflow and the password airflow

-* Add a new record to the list of connections
+* Add a records to the list of connections
 Connection Id: tutorial_pg_conn
 Connection Type: postgres
 Host: postgres
 Schema: airflow